 At EHL, we have long worked closely in partnership with employers to ensure our students receive experiential training designed for their future careers.
 This partnership has never been more important than it is today as we look into new ways to bring this expertise to ensure experienced professionals can also continually upskill to remain relevant in an ever-changing workplace.

-"We need to replenish skills throughout a working career, and this calls for revisiting the models and concept of lifelong learning to create the future we want." - Guy Ryder, Director General, International Labor Organisation
+"We need to replenish skills throughout a working career, and this calls for revisiting the models and concept of lifelong learning to create the future we want." - Guy Ryder, Director General, International Labor Organization

 The necessity to rethink lifelong education